Acceptance and Commitment Therapy (ACT) for Anxiety

 What ACT Helps You Understand

-Acceptance and Commitment Therapy (ACT) offers a different path.
+Acceptance and Commitment Therapy (ACT) for anxiety offers a different path.

 Instead of treating anxiety as something to eliminate, ACT helps you change your relationship with your internal experiences—your thoughts, emotions, and physical sensations.